Funding opportunity

 Criterion B

 Applicant consortia must collectively hold a research portfolio of at least £3 million of current EPSRC research grants.
-Each of these grants must have an end date after 9 June 2024.
-If an offer letter for a grant has been issued by 9 June 2024, it can be included in this portfolio even if the project has not yet started.
+Each of these grants must have an end date after 9 June 2024 (meaning on or after 10 June 2024) to be eligible.
+If an offer letter for a grant has been issued on or after 10 June 2024, it can be included in this portfolio even if the project has not yet started.

 Grants can only be included in the centre to centre consortium’s portfolio if the project lead of the grant is involved in the consortium.
 Not every proposed project lead is required to hold a current EPSRC grant, but we expect the majority of the applicant team to be project leads or project co-leads on one or more of the existing grants cited.
 We particularly welcome applications from diverse research consortia and the inclusion of early career researchers.